micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 To co-register images in different epochs in a common coordinate frame, we perform sparse point matching between their respective DSM rasters.

-> Note: If the 2 epochs are already co-registered (e.g. both epochs are georeferenced), this step should be skipped.
+> Note: This step is not necessary if the 2 epochs are already co-registered (e.g. both epochs are georeferenced).

 #### 2.2.1.1.
 Preprocess DSM